Pet Wellness Care

 For our mature and senior patients, our vets recommend annual comprehensive blood and urine testing to help detect kidney and liver diseases, diabetes and thyroid imbalances early.

 Our Senior Wellness Exam Includes:

 - An in-depth consultation – review of medical history, changes in weight, appetite, water-intake and elimination, dietary and nutrition history, prescription medications and supplements, behavior, activity levels, and any indications of pain.

 - Thorough “nose-to-tail” exam with complete dental evaluation.

-- Comprehensive diagnostic testing annually – blood profile analysis, urinalysis, and thyroid hormone testing.
-Image tests using x-rays and ultrasounds are available as needed.
+- Recommendations on comprehensive diagnostic testing annually – blood profile analysis, urinalysis, and thyroid hormone testing.
+Diagnostic imaging using x-rays and ultrasound are available as needed.

 Please contact Ohana Pet Hospital today to schedule a Senior Wellness Exam for your pet.